yukoba/nd4j/gpu_native_backends.md

 # Swapping GPU and Native Backends

-Selecting between GPUs and native CPUs for your backend processing happens in ND4J's POM file.
+To select between GPUs and native CPUs for your backend processing, you'll need to change the dependencies in ND4J's POM file.
+Your selection will affect both ND4J and, if you're using it, [Deeplearning4j](http://deeplearning4j.org/).

 Every project in Maven needs a Project Object Model, or POM, in the root directory.
 It's an XML file with information and configuration details that Maven uses to build the project.